 1. Use your car less

-It's difficult given how crucial cars are to American life, but whenever possible – particularly now that warm weather has arrived – you should opt to walk, bike, use transit or carpool when heading out.
+It's difficult given how crucial cars are to American life, but whenever possible – particularly in the summer – you should opt to walk, bike, use transit or carpool when heading out.

 The EPA says leaving your car at home just two days a week can reduce your greenhouse gas emissions by 1,590 pounds a year.

 Americans waste millions of gallons of water every year, so look for ways to be more efficient with your water use.